 Kids get it!
 Whatever pleases us attracts us; whatever pains us repels us.
 That is true for all animals, isn’t it?
-Certainly, dogs, ants, and paramecium share this same attraction vs. aversion dynamic of life.
+Certainly, dogs, ants, and paramecium share this same attraction vs. aversion dynamic.
 Happy faces result when we are pleased.
 Unhappy faces result when we are not.
-These are the two sides of nature, the iconic yin vs. yang — the good vs. bad, beauty vs. ugly, love vs. hate.
+These are the two sides of Nature, the iconic yin vs. yang — the good vs. bad, beauty vs. ugly, love vs. hate.
 This dynamic drives and directs all living beings throughout life.

 As young children, before thinking complicates our intuition, we see the world simply and more like other animals.
 I suspect fear underlies our journey into adulthood’s increasing sophistication.
 As we come out from under the secure wing of our parents, we increasingly face the unknown.
 We begin to feel an uncertainty that chapter 15 describes well,

 We cognitively sever experience into smaller and smaller bits — names.
 Names are ‘things’ that cognition can hold onto for self-security.
 We admire the intelligent among us who excel at this, and ignore the downside of cleverness.
 As chapter 18, notes, When cleverness emerges, There is great hypocrisy.
 This would be fine if it actually succeeded in imparting self-security.
 In fact, the journey ends when we arrive back at the beginning, as chapter 10 hints, When your discernment penetrates the four quarters, Are you capable of not knowing anything?
 Names and words let us easily miss the forest for the trees as we make imaginary mountains out of reality’s molehills.